Elizabeth L. Branch: Federal judicial service

-On September 7, 2017, President Donald Trump nominated Branch to serve as a United States Circuit Judge of the United States Court of Appeals for the Eleventh Circuit, to the seat soon vacated by Judge Frank M. Hull, who will assume senior status on December 31, 2017.
+On September 7, 2017, President Donald Trump nominated Branch to serve as a United States circuit judge of the United States Court of Appeals for the Eleventh Circuit, to the seat soon vacated by Judge Frank M. Hull, who subsequently assumed senior status on December 31, 2017.
 On December 13, 2017, a hearing on her nomination was held before the Senate Judiciary Committee.

-On January 3, 2018, her nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
+On January 3, 2018, her nomination was returned to the president under Rule XXXI, Paragraph 6 of the United States Senate.
 On January 5, 2018, Trump announced his intent to renominate Branch to a federal judgeship.
 On January 8, 2018, her renomination was sent to the Senate.
 On January 18, 2018, her nomination was reported out of committee by a 19–2 vote.
-On February 26, the Senate invoked cloture by a 72–22 vote.
-The next day her nomination was confirmed by a 73–23 vote.
+On February 26, 2018, the Senate invoked cloture on her nomination by a 72–22 vote.
+The next day, her nomination was confirmed by a 73–23 vote.
 She received her commission on March 19, 2018.

-On September 29, 2022, United States Court of Appeals for the Fifth Circuit James C. Ho delivered a speech at a Federalist Society conference in Kentucky and said he would no longer hire law clerks from Yale Law School, which he said was plagued by "cancel culture" and students disrupting conservative speakers.
+On September 29, 2022, Judge James C. Ho of the United States Court of Appeals for the Fifth Circuit delivered a speech at a Federalist Society conference in Kentucky and said he would no longer hire law clerks from Yale Law School, which he said was plagued by "cancel culture" and students disrupting conservative speakers.
 Ho said Yale "not only tolerates the cancellation of views — it actively practices it.", and he urged other judges to likewise boycott the school.
-Judge Branch confirmed her participation in the Yale boycott in a statement to National Review.
-Branch told the National Review that Ho raised "legitimate concerns about the lack of free speech on law school campuses, Yale in particular," and that she would not consider students from Yale for clerkships in the future.
+Judge Branch confirmed her participation in the Yale hiring boycott.
+In a statement to National Review Branch said that Ho raised "legitimate concerns about the lack of free speech on law school campuses, Yale in particular," and that she would not consider students from Yale for clerkships in the future.
+In early April of 2023, Judge Branch and Judge Ho extended this boycott to Stanford Law School after Fifth Circuit Judge Kyle Duncan was shouted down during a lecture at the school on March 9, 2023.